hunterlong/HTTPcontract/README.md

 ## Future Plans
 - Callback with responses stored in mapping contract
+- Implement parsing JSON for 1 output string as callback
 - Implement unique ID's for transactions
 - Customtizable gas limit and gas prices for callback()
 - Encrypted URL, data, and response data variable (JSON)